connorpeebles/stretch-project/README.md

 The following features are determined automatically by the program:

-* the width of the bars is determined based on the given number of bars, the specified width of the chart, and the specified amount of whitespace betweene bars
+* the width of the bars is determined based on the given number of bars, the specified width of the chart, and the specified amount of whitespace between bars
 * the heights of the bars is determined based on the given values for the bars, the specified height of the chart, and the specified scale for the Y-axis

 **FUNCTION**